 The Sacramento-San Joaquin Rivers Delta and the San Francisco Bay (Bay-Delta) are an important economic and environmental resource benefiting all of California and the nation.
 Much is at stake with the implementation of numerous ecosystem restoration and water management actions under consideration.
-The various Bay-Delta processes continue with the SWRCB moving forward with the Water Quality Control Plan (WQCP) update; the state administration is advancing Cal WaterFix (tunnels); and the federal agencies are consulting on new biological opinions for the operation of the Central Valley Project and the State Water Project.
+The various Bay-Delta processes continue with the SWRCB moving forward with the Water Quality Control Plan (WQCP) update; the state administration is advancing the Delta Conveyance Project (tunnels); and the agencies are consulting on new biological opinions for the operation of the Central Valley Project and the State Water Project.
 These processes are all exploring ways to redirect water from the Sacramento River Basin in order to serve various water needs in the Bay-Delta.
-For context, these processes appear to be looking to redirect up to 2,000,000 AF away from the region.